manubot/manubot/README.md

                         File to read manual reference metadata.
 Specify multiple times to load multiple files.
 Similar to pandoc --bibliography.
+  --no-infer-prefix     Do not attempt to infer the prefix for citekeys
+                        without a known prefix.
   --allow-invalid-csl-data
                         Allow CSL Items that do not conform to the JSON Schema.
 Skips CSL pruning.